FenixXx/b3-plugin-spawnkill/README.md

 ### Requirements

 In order to use this plugins you need to have b3 1.10-dev installed: http://files.cucurb.net/b3/daily/.<br>
 You need to have a b3 version released after the 21st December 2013: the plugin makes use of several changes provided in the *plugin.py* module which are available since this release date.<br>
-The plugin works with all the game providing **b3.events.EVT_CLIENT_SPAWN** event.<br>
-Here is a list of currently supported games:

-* bfbc2
-* bf3
-* bf4
-* iourt42

 ## Support